bravetechnologycoop/BraveButtons/README.md

    1. run the server setup script: `sudo ./setup_server.sh ./.env`

 1. open the chatbot and heartbeat dashboards and confirm that everything appears to be working normally

+1. send a text message to all of the Responder phones letting them know that everything is back to normal.
+For example "Notice: Your Brave Buttons System is now back online and functioning normally.
+Thank you!"

+1. send a message to the `#buttons-aa-general` Slack channel letting everyone know that the deployment is finished and list the changes in this deployment from the `CHANGELOG`

 # How to check the logs